José Antonio Sosa: Main architecture contributions

 José Antonio Sosa has been the main proponent of modern architectural development in the early twentieth century in the Canary Islands and Spain, promoting its place in the history of urban and cultural heritage.
-As a result, he was appointed a member of the Royal Spanish Academy.
+As a result, he was appointed a member of the Royal Canarian Academy of Fine Arts of St. Michael Archángel.

 In 1996 Professor Sosa joined his studio with that of Magüi González, creating the Nred Arquitectos Group, which has since worked on such projects as the City of Justice (New Law Courts Headquarters) and the rehabilitation of the Town Halls (Town Hall Houses) of Las Palmas de Gran Canaria.

 Since 2011, he has founded a new studio for architecture and urban planning together with Evelyn Alonso Rohner.

 In 2015 José Antonio Sosa is the managing editor of the Arquiatesis editorial line for the publication and publication of theses and research works in architecture.

 Individual and Collective exhibitions

 Sosa, has participated in the following exhibitions: